kewilliams92/Lab.Practicing-Git/README.md

-This is a repo for learning git here is a new message
+here is a new message, and we used nano to edit the file.